Enrolments & Fees

 First round 3 and 4-year-old offers will be allocated July in the year prior to commencement of kindergarten by Monash Council, and are sent to Monash residents only, while residents outside of Monash City Council may receive an offer from round 2.
 Subsequent offers will be made until all kindergartens are full or no children remain on the waitlist.
 Families will have 7 days from the date of offer to accept or the offer will be rescinded by Monash.

 Later in the year, you will receive further confirmation of your place & group session via email from Hughesdale Kindergarten.
-A non-refundable deposit of $100 must be paid at this time to confirm your place.
-This deposit will later be deducted from your Term 1 fees.
+A refundable deposit of $100 must be paid at this time to confirm your place.

 Hughesdale Kindergarten Open Day and Tours

-Hughesdale Kindergarten holds an annual Open Day in May but we welcome enquiries throughout the year and can arrange a time for you to visit.
+Hughesdale Kindergarten usually holds an annual Open Day in May but we welcome enquiries throughout the year and can arrange a time for you to visit.
 Families have an opportunity to view our wonderful facilities, meet some of our experienced educators who will be on hand to answer any questions, and provide information on our programs and curriculum.
 You are welcome to bring your children and families to explore the playground and playroom.
-Unfortunately due to the COVID pandemic, physical tours may be limited but you can still get a glimpse of our indoor and outdoor learning environment through our Gallery & Virtual Tour section.
+Before then, you can also get a glimpse of our indoor and outdoor learning environment through our Gallery & Virtual Tour section.

 Is Your Child Ready For 3-Year-Old Kinder?